 The Fund has adopted a Distribution and Service Plan (the "Plan") with respect to Class K Shares and Class M Shares consistent with the requirements of Rule 12b-1 under the Investment Company Act.
 Under the Plan the Fund is permitted to pay to the Distributor, or to other qualified recipients under the Plan, 0.75% or 0.50% on an annualized basis of the average daily net assets of the Fund attributable to Class K Shares and Class M Shares, respectively (the "Distribution and Service Fee").
 The Distribution and Service Fee is paid for sale of the Class K Shares and Class M Shares, and to reimburse the Distributor for distribution-related expenses incurred.
 The Distributor generally will pay all or a portion of the Distribution and Service Fee to Financial Intermediaries that sell Class K Shares or Class M Shares.
-Because the Distribution and Service Fees are paid out of the Fund's assets attributable to Class K Shares and Class M Shares and may cost more than paying other types of sales charges.
+Because the Distribution and Service Fees are paid out of the Fund's assets attributable to Class K Shares and Class M Shares on an ongoing basis, over time they will increase the cost of an investment in Class K Shares and Class M Shares and may cost more than paying other types of sales charges.
 Class I Shares and Founders Shares are not subject to the Distribution and Service Fee.
 The Distribution and Service Plan is a compensation plan, which means that the Distributor is compensated regardless of its expenses, as opposed to a reimbursement plan which reimburses only for expenses incurred.
-The Distribution and Service Fees are held in a retention account by the Distributor to pay for and/or reimburse the Advisor for distribution-related expensite.
+The Distributor does not retain any of the Distribution and Service Fee for profit.
+All Distribution-related expenditures.